top of page

 In the beginning, Emperor Li Ye's policies were not wrong, and he was diligent and well-planned, so he shouldn't take responsibility for those tragedies at the end of the Tang Dynasty.

-Those two horrible sovereigns between Emperor Li Chen and Li Ye had already extensively destroyed this empire.
+Those two inept sovereigns between Emperor Li Chen and Li Ye had already inflicted extensive damage upon the empire.

 Sculpture Stone Horses in Tang Tai Zong's Mausoleum (Zhao Ling), War Horses of His Six Important Wars.